sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-enhance/cp-mobile-dev-kit-mcp-enhance.md

     ![MDK](img-4.1.png)

 4. The MCP client generates a MDK rule in JavaScript containing the required logic and binds it to the caption property.
 After validation, the project is automatically deployed.
+(Right-click `SalesOrderHeaders_List.page` to open it with text editor)

     ![MDK](img-4.2.png)